How to Improve Your LinkedIn Profile for 2023

 Endorsements are a great way to boost someone's credibility and reputation on LinkedIn.
 You should be aiming to obtain endorsements from your peers and connections.
 Not only does it give legitimacy to your CV and skills, it also affects LinkedIn's search algorithm.
 More endorsements rank higher in LinkedIn's algorithm than fewer endorsements.

-As you cannot endorse your own profile, you can "pay it forward" and treat others the way you want to be treated.
+As you cannot endorse your profile, you can "pay it forward" and treat others the way you want to be treated.
 Give people in your network the endorsements they deserve.
 This is not "helping your competition"; it is being helpful and supporting your network and will eventually pay its rewards in the future.
-You should be treating endorsements as genuine compliments, which can help you down the line.
+You should treat endorsements as genuine compliments, which can help you down the line.

 Positivity breeds positivity.